tbrowder/Number/README.md

 As an example of the detail involved, any transformation from a non-decimal base to another non-decimal base requires an intermediate step to convert the first non-decimal number to decimal, and then convert the decimal number to the final desired base.
 In addition, adding prefixes, changing to lower-case where appropriate, increasing lengths, and handling fractions will involve more processing.

-The following illustrates the process using Raku routines for the example above:
+The following illustrates the process using Raku routines for that process:

     my $bin = '-1100.1011';
     my $dec = $bin.parse-base: 2;
-    say $dec; # OUTPUT: «203␤»
+    say $dec; # OUTPUT: «-12.6875␤»
     my $hex = $dec.base: 16;
+    say $hex; # OUTPUT «-C.B␤»

+Using this module's routine eases the conversion,

+    my $bin = '-1100.1011';
+    my $hex = bin2hex $bin;
-    say $hex; # OUTPUT «CB␤»
+    say $hex; # OUTPUT «-C.B␤»

-The default for each provided function is to take a string (valid decimals may be entered as numbers) representing a valid number in one base and transform it into the desired base with no leading zeroes or descriptive prefix (such as '0b', '0o', '0d', and '0x') to indicate the type of number.
-The default is to use upper-case characters for the hexadecimal results and all bases greater than 10 and less than 37.
-Bases greater than 36 use a mixture of upper-case and lower-case characters.
+The default for each provided X2Y function is to take a string (valid decimals may be entered as numbers) representing a valid number in one base and transform it into the desired base without leading zeroes or descriptive prefix (such as '0b', '0o', '0d', or '0x') to indicate the type of number.

-One can add optional named parameters to provide output formatting features suitable for incuding the values in text:
+One can add optional named parameters to provide output formatting features suitable for including the values in text:

-TODO FIX THIS
+TODO add text to describe use of items FIX THIS

-  * :prefix
+### :prefix

-  * :suffix

-  * :length

-  * :LC
+### :LC

-  * :lc (alias for :LC)
+### :lc (alias for :LC)

-  * :lower-case (alias for :LC)
+### :lower-case (alias for :LC)

 ### :length

 There is an optional parameter to define desired lengths of results (which will result in adding leading zeroes if needed).

 There are named parameters to have results in suitable form including in text: lower-case (`:$LC`) for bases between 11 and 36 and add appropriate prefixes to transformed numbers (`:$prefix`) in bases 2 (binary), 8 (octal), 10 (decimal), and 16 (hecadecimal).
 Examples of each:

     0b11001      # binary
     0o11001      # octal